DylanThomasShine/acoustra_manager/README.md

 2. As a site member, I want to edit my blogs, so I can update information in them.
 3. As a site member, I want to delete my blogs, so I can remove them if no longer relevant.
 4. As a site member, I want to login to my profile, so I have access to my information.
-5. As a site member, I want to logout to my profile, so I can logout from my profile.
+5. As a site member, I want to logout to my profile, when I leave the site.
+6. As a site member, I want to add a task to find where the band maybe playing or request a date to book them.

 **Admin goals:**